 It’s been almost 2,000 years since the period we know as prehistoric Wales drew to a close.
 However, this exciting age is hardly lost to us.
 The mysterious monuments of these ancient people still challenge historians as to their construction.
 They hold us captive with their otherworldly energy.
 And most importantly, they let us glimpse the idea that almost anything is possible.

-Why is ancient woodland Wales so rare and valuable?
+Why is ancient woodland in Wales so rare and valuable?
 Forests with trees dating back to at least the year 1600 cover only about 2 – 2.5% of the United Kingdom.
 However, these woods are the most biodiverse habitats in the country, are home to native Welsh broadleaf trees, and contribute to the environment in unique ways.

 Wales’ forests provide a haven for more threatened wildlife species than anywhere else on the island.
 The undisturbed soils and centuries of decaying wood in these forests have created the perfect climate for fungi, slugs, snails, and insects.
 Many species of birds and mammals also reside in these natural sanctuaries.